Tobias-Fischer/rt_gene/rt_gene_standalone/README.md

 ## List of libraries
 See [main README.md](../rt_gene/README.md)

-# RT-BENE: A Dataset and Baselines forReal-Time Blink Estimation in Natural Environments
+# RT-BENE: A Dataset and Baselines for Real-Time Blink Estimation in Natural Environments
 ## License + Attribution
 This code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Commercial usage is not permitted.
 If you use this dataset or the code in a scientific publication, please cite the following [paper](http://openaccess.thecvf.com/content_ICCVW_2019/html/GAZE/Cortacero_RT-BENE_A_Dataset_and_Baselines_for_Real-Time_Blink_Estimation_in_ICCVW_2019_paper.html):